akashpant/.NET-Notes/References.md

 Hash Table ------> dictionary<T>
 Array List -------> list<T>

-Non generic - > Array List -> ArrayList is same as the array but it can contain the elements of different type and its size can be dynamic. it can be of any size.
+##### Non generic - >
+Array List -> ArrayList is same as the array but it can contain the elements of different type and its size can be dynamic. it can be of any size.

-Hash Table -> hash table is same as of the array list but it contains the element in the key value pairs.
+##### Hash Table ->
+hash table is same as of the array list but it contains the element in the key value pairs.

+##### Sortedlist ->
-Sortedlist -> it is the combination of array list and hash table but it contains/represents the element in the key value pair and in the sorted order.
+it is the combination of array list and hash table but it contains/represents the element in the key value pair and in the sorted order.

+##### Stack ->
-Stack -> stack contains the elements.
+stack contains the elements.

-JIT Compiler - Just in time compiler used to convert intermediate code into native code. and the compiler converts the code into intermediate code.
+##### JIT Compiler -
+Just in time compiler used to convert intermediate code into native code. and the compiler converts the code into intermediate code.

 MSIL - Microsoft Intermediate Language
 Managed Code and Unmanaged Code - Managed code managed by CLR. not managed by any entity.

 #### how to setup a project

-- Created a project
+- Create a project
 - Chose a Api controller without read/write actions
-- APi will always be of IActionResult return type like public async Task<IActionResult>
+- API will always be of IActionResult return type like public async Task<IActionResult>
--IN the APi header we write [ProducesResponseType(StatusCodes.Status200Ok) and all the status which can api consume
+- IN the APi header we write [ProducesResponseType(StatusCodes.Status200Ok) and all the status which can api consume
-- We did added the service and the repository file in the startup file in ConfigureServices method
+- We did added the service and the repository file in the startup file in ConfigureServices method.
--

 #### how to implement swagger in project ->
 - Need to add Swagger in configure method
 1.  app.UseSwagger()
 2.  app.UseSwaggerUi(c => {
 c.SwaggerEndpoint("swagger/v1/swagger.json","testing_v1")
 });
 then need to add Swagger in ConfigureServices method too

 3. services.AddSwaggerGen(c => {
       c.SwaggerDoc("v1", new OpenApiInfo {Title = "testing", Version = "v1"})});

 # Stack and Heap
 there are 2 places the .net framework/core stores the items in memory as your code executes. these 2 are stack and heap. they both helps us to run our code.